 For the event, she styled her hair into a cute half-up, half-down ‘do with a deep sweeping fringe.
 She even accessorised her dreadlocks with some subtly hidden hair rings – so chic!

 Game of Thrones star Nathalie Emmanuel is typically seen with a gorgeous afro while filming for the hit TV series, but when she’s not working, she styles her hair into beautiful, long dreadlocks.
 If you’re after some dreadlock inspiration, Nathalie is definitely one to look to!

 1. Thick braids

 This pretty look only takes a few minutes to do, no matter your styling abilities!
-Just start by dividing your locs into two equal sections.
+Just start by dividing your dreadlocks into two equal sections.
 Then, follow the traditional three-strand braid technique to create a plait in each section, before securing your braids with a large hairband.
 And you’re done!
 Credit: @natslocs

 2. Hun (AKA the half-up bun)

 Versatile, practical and attractive; what’s not to love about this half-up bun?
-Start by dividing your mane horizontally into 2 sections, making sure that most of your locs are in the bottom one.
+Start by dividing your mane horizontally into 2 sections, making sure that most of your dreadlocks are in the bottom one.
 Then create a ponytail with the top section and secure it with a hairband.
 To finish, twist it, wrapping it around itself to form a bun, and hold it in place, using a large hairband.
 Credit: @indianaifill

 Editor’s tip: Worried that this ‘do might be a little harsh for your square or round-shaped face?
-Take a leaf out of Lisa Bonet’s book and leave some of your locs out; it will help to frame and flatter your facial features.
+Take a leaf out of Lisa Bonet’s book and leave some of your dreadlocks out; it will help to frame and flatter your facial features.